Stress Urinary Incontinence Specialist

 Stress Urinary Incontinence is urinary leakage that occurs during an increase in abdominal pressure.
 Typically this occurs during laughing, coughing, sneezing or exercising.
 This is in contrast to Urge urinary incontinence, which is leakage of urine associated with a sense of urgency.

 This condition affects approximately one in three women over 45 years old.

 What causes Stress Urinary Incontinence?

-Stress Urinary Incontinence occurs when your pelvic muscles are not strong enough to keep the opening of the bladder neck closed when there’s pressure on your bladder from laughing, coughing, lifting, exercising, or other activities that cause abdominal pressure.
+Stress Urinary Incontinence occurs when your pelvic muscles are no longer able to keep the opening of the bladder neck closed when there’s pressure on your bladder from laughing, coughing, lifting, exercising, or other activities that cause abdominal pressure.
 This can occur when these muscle become weak (typically due to age) or damaged (typically due to childbirth) or a combination of both.

 What are the risk factors for Stress Urinary Incontinence?

 The most common causes of Stress Urinary Incontinence include: